How to Find Distressed Properties in 2023

 Pre-foreclosure

-- Closing on a short-sale and pre-foreclosure work the same way.
+• Closing on a short sale and pre-foreclosure work the same way.

-- Seller provides normal property disclosures and cooperates with inspections.
+• The seller provides normal property disclosures and cooperates with inspections.

-- Buyer can use traditional financing options through a direct lender or mortgage broker.
+• Buyers can use traditional financing options through a direct lender or mortgage broker.

-- Lender must approve the purchase price if the offer does not pay for the outstanding mortgage balance.
+• The lender must approve the purchase price if the offer does not pay for the outstanding mortgage balance.

 Bank REO